the-hof/graph-recommender/README.md

     $ cd graph-recommender
     $ source bin/activate

 The activate script takes all the necessary steps to keep your python project self-contained.
-You'll see (graoh-recommender) as part of your command line, that's how you know you're in a virtual environment.
+You'll see (graph-recommender) as part of your command line, that's how you know you're in a virtual environment.
 Note that you'll need to do "source bin/activate" each time you open a new terminal.
 It doesn't remember from one terminal session to the next that you were in a virtual environment.

 Install dependencies
 ------------